hyperledger/firefly-fir/text/0016-token-contracts.md

    Connector can somehow be told which ABI to use for each token pool, _or_ can introspect the contract to figure it out (closest to the current behavior - but needs to be something that works for all contracts, ie not dependent on ERC165).
-2. FireFly passes an ABI to the token connector when a pool is created.
-The connector stores the ABI (would require adding storage, which we've avoided thus far) _or_ passes back a subset of the ABI to be passed back on future token calls.
+2. FireFly passes a full ABI to the token connector when a pool is created.
+The connector stores the ABI (would require adding storage, which we've avoided thus far) _or_ passes back a subset of the ABI to be stored by FireFly and passed back again on future calls to the connector.
-3. FireFly passes an ABI to the token connector every time it invokes any token method (simple, but means a very large request body on every HTTP call).
+3. FireFly passes a full ABI to the token connector every time it invokes any token method (simple, but means a very large request body on every HTTP call).

 For options 2-3, this probably implies that the user first creates a contract interface on FireFly,